rbisdorff/Digraph3/docSphinx/tutorial.rst

        g12 criterion of objective Env 20
       Total weight: 80.00 (4 criteria)

-In :numref:`random3ObjectivesPerformanceTableau` above, we notice that 5 *equisignificant* criteria (g06, g07, g09, g10, g13) evaluate for instance the performance of the decision actions from the **societal** point of view (Lines 16-21).
-4 *equisignificant* criteria do the same from the **economical** (Lines 10-14), respectively the **environmental** point of view (Lines 21-27).
+In :numref:`random3ObjectivesPerformanceTableau` above, we notice that 5 *equisignificant* criteria (g06, g07, g09, g10, g13) evaluate for instance the performance of the public policies from a **societal** point of view (Lines 16-21).
+4 *equisignificant* criteria do the same from an **economical** (Lines 10-14), respectively an **environmental** point of view (Lines 21-27).
 The *equiobjectives* directive results hence in a balanced total weight (80.00) for each decision objective.

 .. code-block:: pycon
    :linenos:

    >>> t.showActions()
-    key:  a01
+    key:  p01
-      name:       random decision action Eco+ Soc- Env+
+      name:       random public policy Eco+ Soc- Env+
       profile:    {'Eco': 'good', 'Soc': 'weak', 'Env': 'good'}
-    key:  a02
+    key:  p02
     ...
-    key:  a26
+    key:  p26
-      name:       random decision action Eco+ Soc+ Env-
+      name:       random public policy Eco+ Soc+ Env-
       profile:    {'Eco': 'good', 'Soc': 'good', 'Env': 'weak'}
     ...
-    key:  a30
+    key:  p30
-      name:       random decision action Eco- Soc- Env-
+      name:       random public policy Eco- Soc- Env-
       profile:    {'Eco': 'weak', 'Soc': 'weak', 'Env': 'weak'}
     ...

-Variable triangular modes (0.3, 0.5 or 0.7 of the span of the measure scale) for each objective result in different performance status for each decision action with respect to the three objectives.
-Action *a01* , for instance, will probably show *good* performances wrt the *economical*  and environmental aspects, and *weak* performances wrt the *societal* aspect.
+Variable triangular modes (0.3, 0.5 or 0.7 of the span of the measure scale) for each objective result in different performance status for each public policy with respect to the three objectives.
+Policy *p01*, for instance, will probably show *good* performances wrt the *economical*  and environmental aspects, and *weak* performances wrt the *societal* aspect.

 For testing purposes we provide a special :py:class:`perfTabs.PartialPerformanceTableau` class for extracting a **partial performance tableau** from a given tableau instance.
-In the example blow, we construct the partial performance tableaux corresponding to each on of the three decision objectives.
+In the example blow, we may construct the partial performance tableaux corresponding to each one of the three decision objectives.

 .. code-block:: pycon
    :linenos: